 - 1. The rules and regulations, which prescribe student behavior, disciplinary sanctions and due process procedures, are approved by the Board of Education and published in the Student Handbook. - 2.
 The Student Handbook is distributed to all students and the section "Student Rules and Regulations" is posted within the school(s) at appropriate public places.
-Such is considered due notice to students and parents of the kinds of behavior which would warrant disciplinary action. - 3.
+Such is considered due notice to students and parents of the kinds of behavior which would warrant disciplinary action - 3.
 Students facing disciplinary action will be given written or oral explanations of the charges against them.
 Said explanation will include the evidence against the student and the specific rule or regulation from the Student Conduct Code which allegedly has been violated. - 4.
 Students facing disciplinary action will then be given the opportunity to present their side of the story (one's defense). - 5.
 If the student admits guilt and/or if the evidence against the student is conclusive and overwhelming, disciplinary sanctions may be administered. - a.
 When a student vehemently denies the charges against him/her and/or when the disciplinary sanction may be expulsion or suspension of ten days or more, a conference (including the student, parent, and school officials) should be made available, at the student's request, before disciplinary sanctions are imposed. - b.
-Where a student's presence creates a danger or threat to persons or property, he/she may be immediately removed from school, with written or oral explanations of the charges to follow as soon as possible. - d.
+Where a student's presence creates a danger or threat to persons or property, he/she may be immediately removed from school, with written or oral explanations of the charges to follow as soon as possible. - c.
 Students facing expulsion or suspensions may appeal an adverse ruling by school officials to the superintendent or his designee, and therefore, to the Board of Education, based upon the prior facts of the case.

-EDUCATIONAL TRIPS
+EDUCATIONAL TRIPS/FIELD TRIPS

 - 1. Educational trips are a learning experience.
 In order to participate in an educational trip the students will need to provide two things: - a.
 Written permission from the parent.
 This permission notification will be made for each student to accompany him/her on the trip. - b.
 An emergency medical form.
 This should be on file in the office.
 A copy will be made for each student to accompany him/her on the trip. - 2.
-Students will abide by all rules of conduct and sit in assigned seats while on educational trips.
+Students will abide by all rules of conduct and sit in assigned seats while on educational/field trips.
+Students must ride the bus to the destination of the field trip.
+Students have the opportunity to ride home (from the field trip) with any persons listed as a contact OR emergency contact in Progress Book/DASL.
+However, the proper form (extenuating permission form) must be filled out and signed by the principal, parent/guardian and person taking the student home (must be listed in Progress Book/DASL as a contact, and student before the field trip occurs.
+If permission is granted, students will only be able to ride home with any persons listed as a contact OR emergency contact in Progress Book/DASL. - 3.
+Student behavior may prohibit a student from participating in an educational field trip.
+If these circumstances occur, an alternative assignment will be provided and may be required to be submitted to the classroom teacher.